jleben/slack-chat-resource/Readme.md

 # Slack Request Resource

-A Concourse resource to read and reply to messages on Slack.
+A Concourse resource to read, act on, and reply to messages on Slack.

 Docker Store: [jakobleben/slack-request-resource](https://store.docker.com/community/images/jakobleben/slack-request-resource)